cameron-t-roberts/cameron-t-roberts/README.md

 - 👀 I’m interested in Science, Technology, Space, and the World Around Us.

-- 🌱 I’m currently learning Inormation Technology, Cybersecurity, as well as Web and Software Development.
+- 🌱 I’m currently learning Information Technology, Cybersecurity, as well as Web and Software Development.

 - 💞️ I’m looking to collaborate on interesting projects.
 I am a huge fan of open source and love projects that create useful solutions for people.